-- 1. To undertake problem diagnostics and treatment during the structural design and construction phase. - 2.
-To identify, diagnose and treat complex problems in relation to whole-of-life reliability and resilient performance during occupancy.
+- 1. To undertake problem diagnostics and treatment during the structural design and construction phase - 2.
+To identify, diagnosis and treat complex problem in relation to whole-of-life reliability and resilient performance during occupancy - 3.
+To study the concepts and application of forensic engineering for analysing failure and damage mitigation of structures